Skip to content

 IP Addresses

-IP address to which it currently resolves
+IP address to which it resolves

 A domain operated by a threat actor can resolve to an IP address hosting one or more servers.
 Note that the same IP address might be used for multiple purposes at once (e.g., malware C2, serving phishing pages, proxying traffic, etc.), with every server fronted by a different domain or subdomain.

 While querying a domain for its resolving IP address is called forward DNS (fDNS for short), the opposite query is known as reverse DNS (or rDNS).
+Analysts can perform such lookups using DNS tools such as DNSChecker.

 IP addresses to which it previously resolved